wangyu09/exkaldi/docs/contents/MultipleProcesses.md

 **Args:**
 _resources_: a dict whose keys are the name of resource and values are lists of resources objects.
 For example: {"feat": [BytesFeature01, BytesFeature02,... ], "outFile":{"newFeat01.ark","newFeat02.ark",...} }.The "outFile" resource is necessary.When there is only one process to run, "outFile" can be "-" which means the standard output stream.
 _cmdPattern_: a string needed to map the resources.For example: "copy-feat {feat} ark:{outFile}".
+_analyzeResult_: If True, analyze the result of processes.
+That means if there are errors in any processes, print the track info in standard output and stop program.
+_timeout_: a time out value.
+Dafaultly use _Exkaldi.info.timeout_.
+_generateArchive_: If the outputs are archives, you can get the Exkaldi archive objects directly by setting this argument "feat", or "ali", "cmvn","fmllrMat".
+_archiveNames_: If _generateArchive_ is not None, you can name them.

 **Return:**
 a list of triples: (return code, error info, output file or buffer).